ohAnd/dtuGateway/readme.md

 - syncing time of gateway with the local time of the dtu to prevent wrong restart counters
 - configurable 'cloud pause' - see [experiences](#-experiences-with-the-hoymiles-HMS-800W-2T) - to prevent missing updates by the dtu to the hoymiles cloud
 - automatic reboot of DTU, if there is an error detected (e.g. inplausible not changed values)
+- display SSH1106 implemented
+  - segmented in 3 parts
+    - header:
+      - left: wifi quality dtuGateway to local wifi
+      - mid: current time of dtuGateway
+      - right: wifi quality of dtu connection to local wifi
+    - main:
+      - small left: current power limit of inverter
+      - big mid/ right: current power of inverter
+    - footer:
+      - left: current daily yield
+      - right: current total yield
+  - additonal features
+    - small screensaver to prevent burn-in effect with steady components on the screen (shifting the whole screen every minute with 1 pixel in a 4 step rotation)
+    - smooth brightness control for changed main value - increase to max after change and then dimmming smooth back to the default level

 ### regarding environment